Is Hypnosis Effective in

 by John R. Polito, April 11, 2002

 Keep in mind that your favorite hypnotist telling you that she cures 90% of all smokers by using a single hypnotic session is not independent proof.
-In fact, if the below evidence is accurate, such representations are probably consumer fraud of the worst sort and someone belongs in jail.
+In fact, if the below evidence is accurate, such representations are probably consumer fraud and someone belongs in jail.

 Cessation fraud is deadly business.
 The average smoker only musters the determination for one serious cessation attempt about every three years.
 Smoking kills half of all long-term smokers, each an average of 13 to 14 years early.
 For each annual death, twenty other smokers are living with smoking related diseases.
 They're having lungs removed, brain tumors extracted, trying to recover from a smoking related stroke or heart attack, or fighting though emphysema riddled lungs in an attempt to draw that next breath.